munificent/craftinginterpreters/book/methods-and-initializers.md

 We pull the raw closure back out of the ObjBoundMethod and use the existing `call()` helper to begin an invocation of that closure by pushing a CallFrame for it onto the call stack.
-With what we have so far, we can now run Lox programs like:
+That's all it takes to be able to run this Lox
+program:

 ```lox
 class Scone {